NVIDIA/cloud-native-docs/gpu-operator/install-gpu-operator.rst

 Refer to the document :ref:`install-gpu-operator-mig` for more information on how use the Operator with Multi-Instance GPU (MIG) on NVIDIA Ampere products.
-For information about configuring MIG support for the NVIDIA GPU Operator in an OpenShift Container Platform cluster, refer to :doc:`openshift/mig-ocp` for more information.
+For information about configuring MIG support for the NVIDIA GPU Operator in an OpenShift Container Platform cluster, refer to :external+ocp:doc:`mig-ocp` for more information.

 ----